Skip to content

 It is possible that some of these hunters may have constructed blinds to hide them from the approaching animals.
 This would be consistent with the practices of hunters in many historic small-scale societies.
 A a simple blind need not have left any archaeological trace.
 Or natural cover may have been sufficient to conceal the hunters, as White and coworkers speculated for the Taubach site.

-But what is archaeologically visible today was almost certainly socially visible in the past.
 When hunters in a small-scale society make a big kill, word usually spreads far and wide to neighboring groups.
-In historic societies, these neighboring groups are all connected by kin relations, clan membership, and other affinities that their cultures define—relationships that can be maintained and strengthened by sharing parts of a kill.
-The travel time of people from kilometers away makes the sharing of a single large carcass a multi-day event.
+In historic societies, these neighboring groups are all connected by kin relations, clan membership, and other affinities that their cultures define.
+Such relationships can be maintained and strengthened by sharing parts of a kill.
+It may take hours or even a day or more for word of a large kill to spread, and for people to gather.
+The sharing of a single large carcass can grow to a multi-day event.
+The evidence from an ancient kill site like Mauran points to a similar cultural pattern for some Neandertal groups.

 Notes: There are extensive references in the article by White, Pettitt, and Schreve that contribute to their reconstruction of each site.
 Many of these include previous interpretations of the site formation and involvement of Neandertal hunting to the faunal assemblage.